NCDA&CS Soil Sample Boxes

 sample box with insufficient soil

 As you can see, the box was NOT filled to the red line.
 In addition, there is too much other debris which further limits the amount of soil available for testing.
-This means that there is insufficient soil for the lab to complete all assigned tests; one or more tests may have to be eliminated.
+This means that there is insufficient soil for the lab to perform the analysis.